The Lexile® Framework for Reading evaluates reading ability and

 Using Lexile Measures to Assess College and Career Readiness

-The goal of the Common Core State Standards (CCSS
+The goal of the Kentucky Academic Standards (KAS) is to ensure

 that students are ready for college and career after high school.
 Lexile